Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-i know how to do real (drea)magic; not just oracles,.. (whatever else i bought recently #occult_research) it's od; overly dangerous one spell, potion,.; and midas touch ((sspace)ttime,..) = `rm -fr /`,..
+i know how to do real (drea)magic; not just oracles,.. (whatever else i bought recently #occult_research) it's od; overly dangerous one spell, potion,.; and midas touch ((sspace)ttime,..) = `rm -fr /`,.. christmas; big boxes every year v small boxes every year, where they switch(these boxes every year, then they go under the tree, but they are those boxes overnight)